ljinkai/web2web-collection/README.md

 * [web2web](https://github.com/elendirx/web2web)
 * [webtorrent](https://webtorrent.io/)
 * [zeronet](https://zeronet.io/) _using Bitcoin cryptography and BitTorrent network_
-* [Bitcoin Block Explorer](https://blockexplorer.com/) <small>_an open source web tool that allows you to view information about blocks, addresses, and transactions on the Bitcoin blockchain_</small>
+* [Bitcoin Block Explorer](https://blockexplorer.com/) _an open source web tool that allows you to view information about blocks, addresses, and transactions on the Bitcoin blockchain_

 # 文章